syncfusion-content/wpf-docs/wpf/MenuAdv/Data-Binding.md

 The MenuAdv control also supports binding to objects.
 The following example shows this.

-1. Create a class that act as a model for MenuAdv.
+1.Create a class that act as a model for MenuAdv.

+{% highlight C# %}

 [C#]